michaelnisi/troubled/data/posts/2018/shim.md

 Here, our `ZLib` package depends on `CZLib`, a C library, we are now able to make available inside our package.

-Allow me to explain this with a concrete example.
-I’ve learned about this, when I was updating my Skull framework, the SQLite3 wrapper I like to use.
+OK—what?
+Here’s a concrete example.
+I’ve learned about this, when I was updating my Skull framework, the extra thin SQLite3 wrapper I like to use.
 This framework, of course, depends on `SQLite3`, which I had to express using a system-module package, living in its own little repo.
-With 4.2, this, not terribly elegant approach, has been deprecated.

-Now, I can describe my package like this.
+With 4.2, this, elegant—turtles all the way down—but impractical, approach has been deprecated.
+Now, I can describe packages with internal system library dependencies using targets.

 ```swift
 // swift-tools-version:4.2